 As your brain continues to take hit after hit of this shock response, it remodels itself through a process called neuroplasticity.
 Your brain goes into a temporary auto-pilot to handle this sudden need to rewire itself, letting our limbic system take over.
 This shift means as we try and process what has happened, we’re mainly functioning on survival instincts, while our prefrontal cortex, which handles our self-control and decision-making processes, is temporarily out of action.

 Meanwhile, your brain is also trying to handle overwhelming grief-related thoughts and emotions.
 So, it begins to manage this flow, rapidly attempting to minimise what we perceive and remember, both from past and present.
 According to a study published in Social Cognitive and Affective Neuroscience, our brain switching to this super-filtration mode when we experience grief can enhance our anxiety and make us unable to think straight.

 I realised that the problem wasn’t sorrow; it was a fog of confusion, disorientation, and delusions of magical thinking.

 Shulman looked to research for insights into how grief changes you following the death of her husband.
 She discovered that slowly trying to reconnect with the memories we may have ‘filtered out’ or suppressed was vital to helping our brain overcome this emotional trauma.

 Tools such as journaling, meditation and counselling can help us face the emotions and memories our brain may have previously tried to protect us from, slowly easing its need to be in a stress-response mode.
-So, in a sense, looking back is what helps our brain to move forward.
+So, in a sense, looking back helps our brain move forward.